Endorsed by the Democratic Party

 The Race for Oakland City Council

-Now more than ever, as Oaklanders are experiencing crises upon crises, we need bold solutions and leaders with the courage to fight with them.
+Now more than ever, as Oaklanders are experiencing crises upon crises, we need bold solutions and leaders with the courage to fight them.

 Join Fearless Janani in the Fight for Justice